Asymmetric Methodological Restraint (AMR)

 -

-The hard problem is addressed, not deferred.
+The Hard Problem is addressed, not deferred.
 Each framework offers a positive account of why there is experience, rather than treating it as a puzzle for future science.

 -